Processing block

 Calculation start

 By applying one or more processing blocks, an algebraic loop can be introduced.
 When connecting processing blocks to other components via input connections, it is possible that the input of a processing block becomes dependent on (one of) its outputs.
 This is called an algebraic loop, and this makes it impossible to determine which block should be calculated first.
 Algebraic loops occur for example in a feedback connection between a feedback controller and a simulated plant.
 An algebraic loop can be broken by setting the CalculationStart property of a processing block.
 This forces the processing block to the start of the calculation order.
-This means the the inputs of the processing block use data of the previous controller cycle.
+This means the inputs of the processing block use data of the previous controller cycle.

 See also